UPDATED, May 24, 2021: Updated to clarify relationship between Chief Industries and C&L Land LLC.

 The 154-acre course sits just east of Chief’s proposed senior-living development, the final stage in the $30 million to $40 million development plan Bullington unveiled in August 2019 as president and general manager of Chief Development Inc.

-According to Chief’s lease-purchase proposal, Kibbon said, Iron Eagle “plays into what they’re trying to accomplish with their future development in the area.”
+According to C&L Land's lease-purchase proposal, Kibbon said, Iron Eagle “plays into what they’re trying to accomplish with their future development in the area.”

 Bullington has said so more than once since first proposing Chief’s three-stage plan, while adding that closing Iron Eagle wouldn’t be a deal-breaker.
 He was unavailable for comment Thursday.